This gluten-free banana black bottom pie is rich, decadent and oh so delicious! This is one special treat that everyone will love.

 - Line bananas on top of cooled ganache then pour cooled pudding over top and place in fridge to continue cooling

-- When ready to serve, prepare whipped cream by adding all ingredients together and whipping until peaks form
+- When ready to serve, prepare whipped cream by adding together whipping cream, powdered sugar and gluten-free vanilla and whipping until peaks form

 - Spread whipped cream over pudding and garnish with shaved chocolate and strawberries